 As an HR professional, you can avoid workplace toxicity by identifying potentially toxic candidates early and hire only the most compatible employees.

 Here is how to spot toxic employees.

-The best way to spot signs of a toxic employee is during the interview.
-Ask the right questions and use the most efficient methods to identify individuals who could damage your business and work environment before you hire them.
+Traditionally, the best way to spot signs of a toxic employee has been during the interview.
+If you, ask the right questions you may be able to identify individuals who could damage your business and work environment before you hire them.

 1. TOXICITY-TRIGGERING QUESTIONS